-Parents of new entrants are invited to bring their children to visit the school prior to their admission.
+Parents of successful new entrants are invited to bring their children to visit the school prior to their admission.
 We like new parents to visit during the working day so that they can see the school in action.
 In addition to this, the new entrants will be invited to join the Reception class for a number of story times before they commence full time school.
 This helps the newcomers to get to know classmates, the staff and the school environment, ensuring their transition into school is as happy as possible.

 There is no guarantee of a place for children living in the priority admission area.

-In the event of oversubscription places will be allocated using the following criteria in the order given:
+As set out in the Primary Education in Essex 2020/2021 booklet in the event of oversubscription places will be allocated using the following criteria in the order given:

 In the event of oversubscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.